wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling/README.md

 ## Proposed solution

-We add a new field `query.aggregatableValues` to the Elasticsearch model.
+We add a new field `query.aggregatableValues` to the documents we store in Elasticsearch.
 This would be an object field in which the values are lists of strings:

 ```